Behind the camera: Deck Camera

 According to the video, the scene where he has bandages around his head and his arm taped up was taken only a few hours after the incident.
 After recovering from his injuries he left the Navy.

-The A-6E Intruder, the plane who sucked in the Navy man, is a twin-engine, mid-wing attack aircraft built by Grumman Aerospace.
+The A-6E Intruder, the plane that sucked in the Navy man, is a twin-engine, mid-wing attack aircraft built by Grumman Aerospace.
 In service between 1963 and 1996, the Intruder was designed as a replacement for the piston-engined A-1 Skyraider.
 A specialized electronic warfare derivative, the EA-6B Prowler, remains in service as of 2006.
 As the A-6 neared retirement, it was replaced at some reduction in combat radius by the multi-role F/A-18 Hornet and fighter-bomber adaptations of the now also retired F-14 Tomcat.

 USS Theodore Roosevelt (CVN-71)